chukiagosoftware/software-engineer-blog/content/pages/about.md

 :crystal_ball:

-Then we learned to abstract and deployed OVMs on VMware ESXi and vSphere integrated with Network Load Balancers and App Firewalls.
+Then we learned to abstract most of this into a Hypervisor and Virtual Machine images.
+So we deployed OVMs on VMware ESXi and vSphere integrated with Network Load Balancers and App Firewalls.
+And to manage all this madness, we needed Configuration Management.
+This was the era of Ansible, Puppet, Chef.
+Kubernetes was kinda there, but only Google was using it.

 And then, we beheld the Cloud